YazanShannak/DockerTutorial/Docker Tutorial.md

 ### Docker Benefits for DevOps:

 - Easier deploying and scaling.
-- Efficient management of applications lifecycle.
+- Efficient management of applications life cycle.
 - Light weight footprint: docker images are very small.
 - Simplified maintenance: by reducing efforts and risk of problems with applications dependencies.